 - Forbearance is a valuable virtue and can take you a long way.

 - I have learned from her story the importance of seeking knowledge.
-Especially as a woman living in these times if we don’t go back to learning knowledge from the true sources, we won’t know our true rights and duties.
+Especially as a woman living in these times if we don’t go back to learning knowledge from the real and authentic sources, we won’t know our true rights and duties.
 This will in turn make us very vulnerable to being oppressed as well as being swayed by other ideologies out there.